prowler-cloud/prowler/util/cloudshell/README.md

-# ShortCut

-ShortCut - Run Prowler and ScoutSuite in Customer's environment using AWS CloudShell
+# ShortCut script: run Prowler and ScoutSuite in Customer's environment using AWS CloudShell

 ### Use Case: